 But how do you start out?

-The best advice for photographing sand dunes is to use a telephoto lens to isolate your subject and look for contrast and leading lines throughout the scene.
+As a general rule when photographing sand dunes, use a telephoto lens at sunrise or sunset to isolate your subject and look for contrast and leading lines.
 Look for large, Parabolic, or Barchan dunes and use the crest to lead the viewer’s attention from one side to the next.

 Sand dunes travel throughout the year, so the best locations are constantly shifting and changing with the wind and vegetation.
 This is one of the biggest challenges, as the perfect dune location could be completely gone within the next few years.